 Which is better for PCOS, semaglutide or tirzepatide?

 Neither is universally better — they have different mechanisms and different evidence bases in PCOS specifically.
 Semaglutide has the longer PCOS-specific track record and a larger published trial dataset.
-Tirzepatide produces larger weight loss on average (an 18.81% median in the 2025 UK real-world cohort of 4,241 PCOS women vs. ~10–15% typically reported for semaglutide).
-The choice depends on your goals, history, side-effect tolerance, and cost.
+In published research, tirzepatide has shown larger average weight loss (an 18.81% median in the 2025 UK real-world cohort of 4,241 PCOS women on branded tirzepatide, vs. ~10–15% reported in semaglutide studies).
+These figures are study averages for the products studied — not predictions for any individual, and compounded formulations were not studied.
+The choice between the two is individualized and made by a licensed clinician on your full clinical picture.

 Does tirzepatide work better than semaglutide for insulin resistance in PCOS?

-Both improve HOMA-IR significantly.
+In published trials, both medications have been associated with significant improvements in HOMA-IR.
 Tirzepatide activates both GLP-1 and GIP receptors, which gives it a slightly different metabolic profile.
 In general-population trials, tirzepatide has shown larger improvements in glucose tolerance and insulin sensitivity.
-PCOS-specific head-to-head comparison data is still limited.
+PCOS-specific head-to-head comparison data is still limited, and these are study findings, not predictions for any individual.

 Will tirzepatide help my cycles return faster than semaglutide?

 There is no published head-to-head trial that answers this directly.
-What is clear from the broader literature: cycle improvements track weight loss and insulin improvements.
-Whichever medication produces the larger metabolic shift in your individual case is the one more likely to restore regularity.
+In the broader literature, cycle improvements have tracked weight loss and insulin improvements.
+No medication can be promised to restore cycle regularity — a licensed clinician weighs the options for your individual situation.

 Is tirzepatide more expensive than semaglutide?

 Brand-name yes — tirzepatide brand pricing is higher than semaglutide brand pricing.
-At TelePeptide, compounded semaglutide is $149/month and compounded tirzepatide is $199/month at founder pricing — both fixed, no insurance routing.
+At TelePeptide, compounded semaglutide is $199/month billed monthly (from $169/month on the 52-week prepay) and compounded tirzepatide is $249/month billed monthly (from $214/month on the 52-week prepay) at founder pricing — both fixed, no insurance routing.
+Compounded medications are prepared by licensed 503A pharmacies under individual prescriptions and are not FDA-approved.

 Can I switch from semaglutide to tirzepatide if it is not working?